 Because you’re so much cleverer and moraller than ordinary people, you don’t have to follow the rules for plebs, either.
-You can see your married girlfriend on lockdown, even if you imposed it.
+You can see your married girlfriend during lockdown, even if you imposed it.
 You can go visit your other home, even if you’re the Scottish chief medical officer (she resigned, but a twit like her will land on her feet).
 You can flee Sydney to the countryside if you’re a NSW minister (he got fined AUD$1,000, which is about USD$12.60).
 You can take your family to the beach and go mountain biking, even if you’re the NZ health minister.
 And you can fly to your summer residence even if you’re Canada’s twit-in-chief.

 Other types of twits

 Such is the current crop of woke, left-wing, twits.
 They are not the only kind.
 Britain was traditionally ruled by aristocratic twits, and they’re still around.
 The conservative twits cheerfully condemn social immorality but on the weekends they pay a stout lady to spank them.

 Across the pond, Neocon twits are even more inbred and insane than the British aristocrats and the New Woke Order.
 In Australia, state treasurers, federal senators, and reigning business twits undermine the nation’s foreign policy with happy abandon.
 Africa is ruled by klepto-twits, the Middle East by Islamo-twits, and South America by Narco-twits.